Review · Other Supplements

 Better use case

-Women who want a structured, all-in-one diet and workout plan and value the convenience of having it assembled
+Women who want a structured, all-in-one diet and workout plan and are willing to pay for convenience

 Skip if

-You're on a tight budget — the same nutrition and exercise principles are available free with a little research
+You're on a tight budget — the same nutritional and exercise principles are available for free with a little research

 Evidence file